TuurDutoit/elementaryapps/README.md

 In the `Apps` directory, you can find some more info about all the existing apps.
 Each app has its own file, named accordingly.
 If you want to read up on a specific app, this directory is the way to go.

 In the `Requests` directory, you will find some requests for apps that do not yet exist, one file per request.
-Those files are more like steuctured whiteboards, containing any info relevant to the request, like mockups, suggestions for a name, a list of features, description of the workflow, etc.
+Those files are more like structured whiteboards, containing any info relevant to the request, like mockups, suggestions for a name, a list of features, description of the workflow, etc. This directory exists for developers to see which applications users want for their systems.

 ###Contributing